-For the selection of the Solutions which will be included in the Report and showcased throughout our channels, SDSN Youth has appointed a high-level Advisory Panel, comprising of world-renowned experts from different disciplines, representatives of the SDSN Secretariat and members of SDSN Youth Executive.
+For the selection of the Solutions which are included in the Report and showcased in the Youth Solutions Hub, SDSN Youth and JCI work together with a high-level Advisory Panel, comprising world-renowned experts from different disciplines, representatives of the SDSN Secretariat and members of SDSN Youth Executive.

-Marie Fischborn is with the International Union for Conservation of Nature (IUCN).
-She currently leads IUCN’s engagement in the Panorama initiative, with a thematic focus on protected area solutions, working globally with a wide range of partners and stakeholders.
-Marie has also played a leading role in the emergence of Panorama.
-Panorama is a partnership initiative to identify and promote examples of inspiring, replicable solutions across a range of conservation and development topics.
+Marie Fischborn works as the Lead for Protected Area Solutions at the International Union for the Conservation of Nature (IUCN), engaging with a wide range of partners and stakeholders as the IUCN partnership coordinator for the PANORAMA - Solutions for a Healthy Planet Initiative initiative.
+Marie has also played a leading role in the emergence of PANORAMA, a global partnership that seeks to identify and promote examples of inspiring, replicable solutions across a range of conservation and development topics.

 Marie holds a master’s degree in Biodiversity and Ecology and a bachelor degree in Biology.